Cartoonito: Rebrand in the UK and Ireland

 On 1 February 2022, the British and Irish Cartoonito channel adopted the worldwide rebrand.
 Additionally, starting on 1 March 2022, a weekday hour-long Cartoonito block aired from 9:00 a.m. to 10:00 a.m. on sister channel Cartoon Network.
-The block now runs from 9:00 a.m. to 11:00 a.m. on weekdays and does not air during the school holidays.
+The block was later expanded to an hour from 9:00 a.m. to 11:00 a.m. on weekdays and did not air during the school holidays.

 Rebrand in Italy

-On 5 June 2022, the Italian Cartoonito channel adopted the worldwide rebrand, officially retiring the old mascots along the way, making it one of the last Cartoonito-branded channels to retire Cartoonito's original CGI mascots, The Cartoonitos.
+On 5 June 2022, the Italian Cartoonito channel adopted the worldwide rebrand, making it one of the last Cartoonito-branded channels to replace Cartoonito's original CGI mascots, The Cartoonitos.

 Other EMEA Regions

 In the Nordics, Cartoonito launched as a programming block on Boomerang on 1 February 2022.
 The channel later rebranded as Cartoonito on 4 September 2023, as did Boomerang's feeds in Turkey and the MENA region.
 Beginning on 7 February 2022, the Cartoonito blocks on Cartoon Network Arabic and Cartoon Network Turkey adopted the rebrand.
 In Portugal, a morning and afternoon Cartoonito block launched on Boomerang on 21 February 2022.
-The channel would fully rebrand as Cartoonito on 23 March 2023.
+The channel would rebrand as Cartoonito on 23 March 2023.

 In Africa, Boomerang relaunched its morning Cartoonito block on 4 April 2022.
-On 8 February 2023, it was announced that Cartoonito would expand into a full-time channel in Boomerang's place on 25 March.
+On 8 February 2023, it was announced that Cartoonito would expand into a full-time channel and replace Boomerang on 25 March.
 In Central and Eastern Europe, Germany, and the Netherlands, Boomerang relaunched its morning Cartoonito block on 1 September 2022.
-In January 2023, it was announced that Boomerang CEE would be fully replaced with a standalone Cartoonito channel on 18 March 2023.
+In January 2023, it was announced that Boomerang CEE would be replaced with a standalone Cartoonito channel on 18 March 2023.
 In France, Boing was replaced by a Cartoonito channel on 3 April 2023.

 APAC (Asia-Pacific)

-In Japan, the Cartoonito block was launched on 1 March 2022 on Cartoon Network for daily mornings.
+In Japan, the Cartoonito block was launched on 1 March 2022 on Cartoon Network as a morning block.
 In Southeast Asia, Hong Kong, Taiwan and Korea, Cartoonito relaunched as a programming block on 28 March 2022 on Cartoon Network.
-It offers a modern approach to preschool programming, built to support each child's unique potential with its educational framework called "Humancentric Learning".
+It featured a modern approach to preschool programming, made to support each child's unique potential with its educational framework called "Humancentric Learning".
 In Australia and New Zealand, a Cartoonito block launched on 27 June 2022 on Cartoon Network.
-A dedicated Cartoonito pop-up channel was available on Australia's Foxtel from 10 March 2023.
+A dedicated Cartoonito pop-up channel was available on Australia's Foxtel starting on 10 March 2023.

-On 2 May 2022, an additional Cartoonito block debuted on Boomerang Asia.
+On 2 May 2022, an additional Cartoonito block launched on Boomerang Asia.
 Later, on 21 November, Cartoon Network discontinued its Cartoonito block, with the brand fully shifting to Boomerang.
 Cartoonito continues to air on Cartoon Network Philippines.
 On 28 June 2023, Warner Bros.
-Discovery Asia-Pacific announced that Boomerang Asia would be rebrand as Cartoonito; the switchover took place a month later on 28 July, marking the second time Cartoonito appeared as a linear channel in the region.
-On 1 July 2024, the South Korean version of Boomerang, which had been broadcasting since 2015, was rebranded as Cartoonito.
+Discovery Asia-Pacific announced that Boomerang Asia would be rebrand as Cartoonito, which occurred a month later on 28 July, marking the second time Cartoonito appeared as a linear channel in the region.
+On 1 July 2024, the South Korean version of Boomerang, which was launched in 2015, was rebranded as Cartoonito.